 Tell your kids and grandkids you'll match each dollar they contribute to it.
 For littler ones unlikely to contribute much, consider upping your match by four or five times.
 A matching program can teach older kids the value of delaying instant gratification in exchange for a more substantial reward while simultaneously helping secure their future.

 If you want to formalize your college savings match and gain potential tax advantages, opening a 529 plan or Coverdell Education Savings Account (ESA) might be the right choice.
 Contributions to and withdrawals from these accounts may have tax advantages, so talk to your tax pro.
-If you prefer simplicity in giving, an outright cash gift of up to $14,000 in 2017 ($15,000 in 2018) is free of the federal gift tax.
+If you prefer simplicity in giving, an outright cash gift of up to $15,000 in 2018 (the same limit applies in 2019) is free of the federal gift tax.
 Such gifts have varying impacts on students' ability to access financial aid, so check the details before deciding to give any cash gift earmarked for education.

 Teach your children about investing in the market